wp-plugins/wp-ecommerce-shop-styling/readme.txt

 == Changelog ==
+*   2.8: Improved PDF support for Windows servers, fixed a bug in placeholder toolbar
 *   2.7: added a filter for custom placeholders [Article: Add custom placeholder to WP eCommerce Emails](http://etzelstorfer.com/en/add-custom-placeholder-to-wp-ecommerce-emails/)
 *   2.6: fixed security bug
 *   2.5: fixed a bug with formatting of shipping costs and sending invoice only on successful payment